Covid-19 - main content

 Viruses can remain on objects for a few hours to days depending on the type of surface and environmental conditions.

-Employees should be trained on the safe use of the cleaning and disinfecting products.
-Always follow the manufacturer’s instructions when using, handling, or storing the product.
+- Always follow the manufacturer’s instructions when using, handling, or storing the product.
 Review the product’s label, and (if applicable) safety data sheet to determine what precautions to follow.